AliGalipSekeroglu/IntroductionToJava/README.md

 # IntroductionToJava
 A repository for people who just start learning Java,simple examples and explanations.
-I am going to share my notes from two sources.First one is from Introduction to Java class from my university that we are following "Introduction to Java Programming",by Daniel Liang,10th edition (ISBN-10: 0133761312) as a book source and second one is a Java course from Udemy.
+I am going to share my notes from two sources.First one is from Introduction to Java class from my university that we are following "Introduction to Java Programming",by Daniel Liang,10th edition (ISBN-10: 0133761312) as a book source and second one is a Java course from Udemy.This repository will be updated.

-Codes examples :
+Examples :
 1-BMI (Body-Mass Index)
 2-Calculating hypotenuse of a given triangle's edges.
 3-Calculating the total cost according to given distance and consumption of your car per km.